 6. Live Music Tickets

 THERE IS NOTHING LIKE WITNESSING LIVE MUSIC, especially if it’s your favourite singer, musician, band or group.
-My favourite festival last year was the All Together Now Festival in Waterford in August.
+Or perhaps theatre is your thing.
+And food – well who doesn’t love a good food experience?

-My top picks for this years music festivals will be posted soon here:
+My top picks for this years music, arts, culture and food festivals are published here:

 7. Irish Art & Design

 Ireland is extremely rich in the amount of artistic talent its people are gifted with.
-A gift from an Irish based independent designer, really is a gift that keeps on giving.
+A gift from an Irish Artist or Designer, really is a gift that keeps on giving.
 Your mum will be delighted with a unique Irish made piece of art or design.
 You’ll be happy in the knowledge that you’re supporting a worthy business.
-And the artist or designer you purchase from will be able to continue creating those little pieces of happiness that we all need to survive in life.
+And the artist or designer you purchase from will be able to continue creating those pieces of happiness that we all need to survive in life.
 For inspiration check out: